saumyatrivedi14/Advanced-Lane-Lines-P4/Project_Report.md

 [image14]: ./output_images/Warped_Image.png "Warped Test Image"
 [image15]: ./output_images/Histogram.png "Histogram of warped Lanes"
 [image16]: ./output_images/Sliding_Window_Visualization.png "Sliding Window Visualization"
+[image17]: ./output_images/Panel_Output.png "Panel Output"
 [video1]: ./project_video.mp4 "Video"

 ### Camera Calibration

-The code for this step is contained in the second code cell of the IPython notebook located in "./ALF_Pipeilne.ipynb".
+The code for this step is contained in the second code cell of the IPython notebook located in `./ALF_Pipeilne.ipynb`.

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result [Source: Udacity Lecture Notes]:
 ![alt text][image1]
-This undistorted image was given a perspective transform using cv2.getPerspectiveTransform() and warped using cv2.warpPerspective(), the code for this is in Cell 4 & 5 of jupyter notebook. .
+This undistorted image was given a perspective transform using `cv2.getPerspectiveTransform()` and warped using `cv2.warpPerspective()`, the code for this is in `Cell 4 & 5` of jupyter notebook. .
 Rectangular co-ordinates from the source (undistorted image) were selected and destination (undistorted and warped image) co-ordinates were also given, so that the function can map each points on the destination image.
 Using the camera matrix and distortion coefficients from the first step, a Map matrix was found along with its inverse matrix to undistorted and warped the images as shown below:
 ![alt text][image2]

 ### Pipeline (Test Image)
 #### 1. Distortion Correction.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one below.
-I used cv2.undistort() function for this and it is observable from the edges of the image. the code for this is in Cell 2 & 5 of jupyter notebook.
+I used `cv2.undistort()` function for this and it is observable from the edges of the image. the code for this is in `Cell 2 & 5` of jupyter notebook.
 ![alt text][image3]
 #### 2. Thresholding.

 I used a combination of color and gradient thresholds to generate a binary image.
 The test image selected for this is "test5.jpg"
-First step includes, gradient thresholding using Sobel Transform along X and Y axis as shown below, using  abs_sobel_thresh() function.
+First step includes, gradient thresholding using Sobel Transform along X and Y axis as shown below, using  `abs_sobel_thresh()` function.
 ![alt text][image4]
 ![alt text][image5]
-Gradient Magnitude and Direction threshold were also implemented using mag_threshold() and dir_threshold() functions, as shown below.
+Gradient Magnitude and Direction threshold were also implemented using `mag_threshold()` and `dir_threshold()` functions, as shown below.
 ![alt text][image6]
 ![alt text][image7]
 Combining these gradient thresholding techniques, the output is shown below.
 ![alt text][image8]
 To detect yellow lane I used color filters, I have used two color spaces, HSL & Lab, to filter out yellow lane with accuracy.
-I used Saturation threshold from HSL colorspace (I tried with both Saturation and Lightness thresholding but it was better to use Lab colorspace instead) and B threshold from Lab colorspace, which works pretty well with blue-yellow color range. both thresholding outputs are shown below.
+I used Saturation threshold from HSL colorspace using function `hls_select()` (I tried with both Saturation and Lightness thresholding but it was better with just Saturation threshold) and B threshold from Lab colorspace using function `lab_bthresh()`, which works pretty well with blue-yellow color range. both thresholding outputs are shown below.
 ![alt text][image9]
 ![alt text][image10]
 ![alt text][image11]
-Combining both the gradient threshold and color filtered images, the final output is shown below along with stacked image of both gradient threshold and color filters seperately, green - Color Filter & blue - Gradient Threshold
+Combining both the gradient threshold and color filtered images, the final output is shown below along with stacked image of both gradient threshold and color filters seperately, `blue - Color Filter` & `green - Gradient Threshold`
 ![alt text][image12]
 ![alt text][image13]

-The code for all these images are provided in Cell 8 (need to uncomment) of the Jupyter Notebook
+The code for all these images are provided in `Cell 8` (need to uncomment) of the Jupyter Notebook

 #### 3. Perspective Transform

-The code for my perspective transform includes a function called `warping()`, which appears in lines 13 through 24 in Cell 9 of jupyter notebook.
+The code for my perspective transform includes a function called `warping()`, which appears in `lines 13 - 24` in `Cell 9` of jupyter notebook.
 The `warping()` function takes as inputs an image (`img`) and outputs warped image.
 I chose the hardcode source and destination points in the following manner:

 ```python
 src = np.float32(np.array([[200,720],[600,450],[700,450],[1100,720]]))